voxpupuli/puppet-chrony/REFERENCE.md

 Data type: `Hash`

 This should be a Hash of hardware reference clock drivers to use.
-They hash should be an array of hardware clocks and their options for that driver.
+The hash should be an array of hardware clocks and their options for that driver.

 Example: